 Corporate negligence can compromise regions and cities.
 Unfortunately, environmental property damage has become quite common.
 Air pollution and water contamination can both be attributed to negligent waste management, corporate negligence, improper safety training, and the reckless use of toxic chemicals.

-If you have been exposed to toxins at the workplace or suspect water contamination on your property, contact an experienced Cincinnati Toxic Tort Attorney and Ohio Water contamination lawyer to investigate.
+If you have been exposed to toxins at the workplace or suspect water contamination on your property, contact an experienced Toxic Tort Attorney and Water contamination lawyer to investigate.

 Following toxic exposure at the workplace or water contamination on your home property, it is critical to have the area assessed by environmental experts to determine the cause of contamination and the extent of the health risks.

-The Lyon Firm works with national environmental litigators and serves as an Ohio water contamination lawyer for those suffering from the consequences of industrial negligence.
+The Lyon Firm works with national environmental litigators and serves as a water contamination lawyer for those suffering from the consequences of industrial negligence.

 Because land contamination is not only dangerous to residents health, but also greatly affects property values, environmental property damage lawsuits are necessary to recover what is lost to large reckless corporations in fracking and other industrial work sites.